 If the markets are rough, like during Covid-19, managers might be able to spot the incoming storm and either avoid it or skilfully navigate it.
 They have some control.

 Meanwhile, passive management tracks a major market index as closely as possible, so as an investor you’ll get close to what the market does.
 No one is trying to beat the market, regardless of market conditions.
 And after fees and tax, you could get even less than what the market does

 You might think you’ll pay more for active management, because it takes more effort, and more people, to invest that way.
 But at JUNO you won’t pay more.
 It’s important to know what fees you’re being charged because if your manager is doing better than the market, the fees eat away at the benefit you get from that.
 And if your manager is just keeping up with the market, higher fees mean you will do worse once they’re taken out.

 Is your KiwiSaver provider active or passive?

 KiwiSaver providers that manage their funds actively, with an investment team, usually like to tell their members because it might give them more weight or credibility.
 If you’re not sure, ask your provider.
 They should be able to give you this information and explain it simply to you.

 But which is best?

 Some say passive management is bad in rough markets because when markets go down, passively managed money can do nothing but follow them.
 There’s no doubt an active manager with genuine skill and discipline can prepare better for crises, and have more flexibility to do the right thing when it hits.

-For an investor, passive management is your starting point because it’s generally cheaper.
-The only reason to choose active management is because you believe the active manager will do better than the market after fees because they also have low fees, are skilled at what they do or, ideally, both.
+A reason to choose active management could be because you believe the active manager will do better than the market after fees, because they also have low fees, are skilled at what they do, or ideally, both.